CristianMicheletti/SMOG-converter/README.md

     forces=Kcal/(mol Angstroms)
     time=fs

-By default the integration time step is set equal to 2fs, the damp coefficient is equal to 2ps and the masses, which are expressed in g/mol or amu units, are all set to the uniform value of 16.0, even if the "heterogeneous masses" SMOG option was chosen.
+By default the integration time step is set equal to 2fs, the damp coefficient is equal to 2ps and the masses, which are expressed in g/mol or amu units, are all set to the uniform value of 16.0.
+This occurs even if the "heterogeneous masses" SMOG option is chosen.
 Appropriate heterogeneous masses can be directly set in the data file.

 Sample usage of the conversion script

 The shell command:
     bash GROMACS_to_LAMMPS_conversion.x test
-will process files "test.gro" and "test.top" and will convert them to the output files "input_script.lammps" and "data_file.lammps"
+will process files *test.gro* and *test.top* and will convert them to the output files *input_script.lammps* and *data_file.lammps*.